 Let’s take a look at this super simple pocket letter I created for a pen pal —

 When you’re just starting out, it can help to give each pocket a “role” to guide the decorations and goodies.
-These can include —
+This one includes pockets for —

 * and more stickers! 😉

-Following that formula, here’s a look at the goodies in the back…
+And here’s a look at the goodies I included in the back…

 If you’re sending to a pen pal, the most important components are your letter and mail tag.
 But isn’t it fun to include some other surprises?!